 the ombudsman may (but does not have to) refer that legal question to court.
+45 the ombudsman may (but does not have to) dismiss the complaint, so that a court may consider it as a test case.

-- 5.9 Exceptionally, (at the instance of an authorised person) where: - a) the authorised person requests, and also undertakes to pay the complainant's legal costs and disbursements on terms the ombudsman considers appropriate; and - b) an ombudsman considers that the whole dispute would be more suitably dealt with by a court as a test case between the complainant and the authorised person;
+- 5.9 Exceptionally, (at the instance of an authorised person) where: - a) the authorised person requests, and also undertakes to pay the complainant's legal costs and disbursements on terms the ombudsman considers appropriate; and - b) an ombudsman considers that the whole dispute would be more suitably dealt with by a court as a test case between the complainant and the authorised person: